jamiemac34/ClockV2/README.md

-# ClockV2 - Multi-Alarm Clock - Assessment 2 Starting Repo
+# ClockV2 - Quiet Clock

-This repository serves as the starting repository for **Assessment 2** of the **BSc Computing** program at the **University of the Highlands and Islands (UHI)**.
+This repository serves to document, backup and manage an attempt at **Assessment 2** part of the **UG409765 - Software Construction** module of the **BSc Computing** program at the **University of the Highlands and Islands (UHI)**.
-This repository is part of the module **UG409765 - Software Construction** and serves as the foundation for the multi-alarm clock application.

 ## **Overview**
-This repository contains an analogue clock implemented using the **Model-View-Presenter (MVP)** architecture.
-Students will extend this application to include multi-alarm functionality as described in the assessment brief.
-The starting code is designed to help students focus on implementing new features while adhering to the existing MVP design pattern.

----
+ClockV2, or as this interpretation is named, Quiet Clock, contains an analouge clock implemented with adherence to the **Model-View-Presenter (MVP)** architecture.
+Per the requirements it has been expanded to include adding, editing (deleting), loading & saving alarms using the previous assignment's priorityqueue & adhering to the iCal format when loading & saving.

+It then has been expanded beyond those requirements to include displaying a list of the set alarms, scheduling reminders (for iCal programs) & being fully functional while minimised to the taskbar (where it's name was derived from).

 ## **Repository Structure**